Enterprise Cloud Computing Program (ECCP)

 Learning Platform Update

-We are continuing to partner with the Department of Enterprise Services (DES), Sum Total, and Pluralsight to connect to the state LMS which will enable Pluralsight training completion information to flow into our LMS and display on your transcript.
-Integration into LMS is currently expected to go live around the end of May 2025.
+We are continuing to partner with the Department of Enterprise Services (DES), Sum Total, and Pluralsight to connect to the state Learning Management System (LMS) which will enable Pluralsight training completion information to flow into our LMS and display on your transcript.

 Brokerage Update